e-mission/e-mission-docker/examples/juypter-notebook/README.md

     - they will be **retained** when you kill (Ctrl+C) and restart (`up`)the containers.
     - they will be **deleted** when the container is removed (e.g. when you run `docker-compose down`).
       - If you want to preserve your notebooks across `up/down` sessions, store them in the **`saved-notebooks`** directory.

+### Other options

+Using `docker-compose-small.yml` generates a smaller, less optimized image, [without the `mkl` optimizations](https://docs.anaconda.com/mkl-optimizations/).
+This is the version that runs by default in PWD.

+    ```
+    docker-compose -f examples/juypter-notebook/docker-compose-small.yml up
+    ```

 ### Testing